 I completed my Master of Arts Degree in Humanities from California State University, Dominguez Hills.
 With the support of Dr. Benjamin Mijuskovic, I completed a thesis on the history of an argument in defense of dualism as it pertains to the philosophies of Roderick M. Chisholm and Richard Swinburne.

-I teach Humanities at Citrus College, Pasadena City College and Chaffey College.
+I teach Humanities at Citrus College, Pasadena City College, Chaffey College and Rio Hondo College.
 I incorporate technology in the classroom when possible.
 In order to serve my students interests, I have developed a Humanities Online Resource.
 I hope it will further reinforce the beauty and excitement of Humanities for each one.

 I am currently pursuing a Master of Arts Degree in Liberal Studies from Johns Hopkins University.
-My research interests include: Philosophy of Mind, Art History, Suburbanization, Historiography, and History of Ideas.
+My research interests include: History of Ideas, World Religions, Philosophy of Mind, History of Philosophy, Art History, and Historiography.

 In my personal life, I enjoy reading, watching movies and spending time with my family.